 You forgetting your password or losing access to your site is not a security issue.
 If you lost access through a bug in the WordPress code, then that might be a security issue.

 Generally, security issues are complex problems.
-If you are wanting to report a security issue, then that’s great!
+If you want to report a security issue, then that’s great!
 You’re in the right place.
 However, be sure that what you’re reporting is actually a security issue.
 The experts that you are reporting it to are very busy, and don’t usually respond to non-security issues.

-If you are here to report any sort of security issue with a WordPress.com site, then please send an email with complete details to security [at] automattic.com.
-If the issue you’re trying to report is on WordPress.com and is not a security issue, then please use their support forums instead.
+If you are here to report any sort of security issue with a site hosted on WordPress.com, then please submit a report at the Automattic HackerOne page.
+If the issue you’re trying to report is on WordPress.comWordPress.comAn online implementation of WordPress code that lets you immediately access a new WordPress environment to publish your content.
+WordPress.com is a private company owned by Automattic that hosts the largest multisite in the world.
+This is arguably the best place to start blogging if you have never touched WordPress before. https://wordpress.com/ and is not a security issue, then please use their support forums instead.

-If you’re having an issue with your own self-hosted WordPress.org site that is not a security issue, then please use the WordPress.org support forums.
+If you’re having an issue with your own self-hosted WordPress.orgWordPress.orgThe community site where WordPress code is created and shared by the users.
+This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ site that is not a security issue, then please use the WordPress.org support forums.

 WordPress.org does not host sites.
 WordPress.org provides publishing software that anyone can download and use.
 The organization, WordPress.org, has no control over who uses the software, or how they use it.
 In other words, WordPress.org does NOT have the power to take down comments, posts, sites, or anything else.